lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 As discussed above the he metric time is visible to the rogrammer and can be obtained in a reaction using either `get_elapsed_logical_time()` or `get_logical_time()`.

-As described in the [Language Specification](language-specification#action-declaration) document, action declarations can have a _min_delay_ parameter.
+As described in the [Action](/docs/handbook/actions) document, action declarations can have a _min_delay_ parameter.
 This modifies the timestamp further.
 Also, the action declaration may be **physical** rather than **logical**, in which case, the assigned timestamp will depend on the physical clock of the executing platform.

 ### Actions With Values

 If an action is declared with a data type, then it can carry a **value**, a data value that becomes available to any reaction triggered by the action.
 This is particularly useful for physical actions that are externally triggered because it enables the action to convey information to the reactor.
 This could be, for example, the body of an incoming network message or a numerical reading from a sensor.

-Recall from the [Contained Reactors](language-specification#Contained-Reactors) section in the Language Specification document that the **after** keyword on a connection between ports introduces a logical delay.
+Recall from the [Composing Reactors](/docs/handbook/composing-reactors#connections-with-logical-delays) section that the **after** keyword on a connection between ports introduces a logical delay.
 This is actually implemented using a logical action.
 We illustrate how this is done using the [DelayInt](https://github.com/tud-ccc/reactor-cpp/blob/master/include/reactor-cpp/logical_time.hh) example:

 ```lf-cpp
 reactor Delay(delay:time(100 msec)) {